AntonioModer/adonaac.github.io/source/documentation/serial/index.markdown

 {% title Methods %}

-{% method loadArea filename string area Area %}
+{% method loadArea filename string area Area[optional] %}

 *   {% param filename %}: the name of the file that contains the saved data
-*   {% param area %}: a reference to the area that the saved objects should be loaded to
+*   {% param area %}: a reference to the area that the saved objects should be loaded to, if omitted will return the loaded data as a table (not as the rebuilt area)
 <br><br>

 {% method loadObject filename string area Area[optional] %}